 How do I know if my SMARTCELL battery needs recharge?

-After a certain period of use, your battery will start losing power, at which, you should see tangible difference in the way your device normally operates and is currently operating.
+After a certain period of use, your battery will start losing power, at which you should see tangible differences in the way your device operates typically and is currently operating.

-When you notice your device is not functioning the way it should be, it is about time you charged your AAA battery.
+When you notice your device is not functioning the way it should be, it is about time you charge your AAA battery.

 How many times can I charge SMARTCELL’s AAA batteries?

-Under standard test conditions, SMARTCELL’s AAA batteries have proven to work flawlessly for as many as 1200 charge cycles.
+Under standard test conditions, SMARTCELL’s AAA rechargeable batteries have proven to work flawlessly for as many as 1200 charge cycles.
+Therefore, the best portable AAA battery is available in the market.
 Depending upon the use and conditions prevailing in your location, the charge cycle may fluctuate a bit.
 Hence, the above figure can be assumed as a rough approximation of possible charge cycles and not the actual charge cycles.

 How can you recharge AAA batteries?

-AAA batteries from SMARTCELL come with a charging adapter you can plug in to a suitable socket at home.
+Rechargeable batteries AAA from SMARTCELL comes with a charger you can plug into a suitable socket at home.
 The adapter supports 4Nos of AAA or 4Nos of AA or 1No.
 Of R22 9V battery.
-Simply place your AAA batteries in the slots provided (it is recommended to completely drain the battery before recharging), turn on the switch and wait for the charging duration to complete as recommended.
+Simply place your AAA batteries in the slots provided (it is recommended to completely drain the battery before recharging), turn on the switch, and wait for the charging duration to complete as recommended.
 Then you can remove the AAA battery and start using it again.